Fire-ravaged pub 'will be rebuilt'

 The owners said they were grateful for all the support they had received.

-Posting on their Facebook page, Caitlin and Lewis Morse, who recently took over the pub, said the fire had been a major one.
+Posting on their Facebook page, business partners Caitlin Morse and Lewis Johnston, who recently took over the pub, said the fire had been a major one.

 "Thankfully no one was hurt.
 We will be closed for the foreseeable future while we rebuild this beautiful pub.
 But rebuild it we shall," they said.